Dating After College: Tips for Building Healthy Relationships

 • Try a dating app.
 Many dating apps enable you to find people you may otherwise not have had the chance to meet.

-Once you find someone you’re interested in dating, the following strategies may help you build a successful relationship.
+Once you find someone you’re attracted to and interested in dating, the following strategies may help you build a successful relationship.

-Communication tends to be a fundamental part of a healthy relationship.
+Communication tends to be a fundamental part of successful relationships.
 It can help you become more connected to your partner and work through any challenges you face together.

 One tip for improving communication is to clearly tell your partner what you need.
 No one can read your mind, so you shouldn’t make your partner guess or expect them to know what you need or what you’re thinking.